SHAHUL-HAMEED-S2001/Python-Programs/Basic Programming/README.md

 4. Python Program to Check if a Number is a Palindrome
 5. Python Program to Reverse a Number
 6. Python Program to Print All Integers that Aren’t Divisible by Either 2 or 3
+7. Python Program to Find Numbers which are Divisible by 7 and Multiple of 5 in a Given Range
+8. Python Program to Print All Numbers in a Range Divisible by a Given Number